epfl-ada/ada-2024-project-trendtrackers/README.md

 ### Clustering

 We experimented with various approaches to numerically represent ligands, including generating Morgan fingerprints from SMILES strings with the [RDKit](https://www.rdkit.org/) library and utilising embeddings from the [ChemBERTa](https://huggingface.co/seyonec/ChemBERTa-zinc-base-v1) model.
-These molecular structure representations are then processed using dimension reduction techniques like PCA, t-SNE and UMAP combined with KMeans to visualise and identify clusters effectively.
+These molecular structure representations are then processed using dimension reduction techniques like t-SNE and UMAP combined with KMeans to visualise and identify clusters effectively.

 ### Next Steps